 June 22, 1949– Mary Louise Streep is probably the greatest actor since the invention of film.

-I also recently caught The Devil Wears Prada (2006) again while channel surfing.
+I recently caught The Devil Wears Prada (2006) again while channel surfing.
 The film certainly still stands up.
-Streep’s Miranda Priestly may be her greatest achievement in her long career so far.
+Meryl Streep’s Miranda Priestly may be her greatest achievement in her long career so far.

-She is not gay, of course, although she could play a lesbian.
-She is neither needy nor tragic, or outrageous in her private life.
+She is not gay, of course, & she is neither needy nor tragic, or outrageous in her private life.
 But I feel that Streep has the making of a true Gay Icon.
-She turns an astonishing 68-years-old today and she has never been bigger at the box-office.
-Only a handful of female stars can guarantee a winner at the box-office, and even fewer who are over 50-years-old.
-Even Ricki And The Flash made money.
+She turns an astonishing 66 years old today & she has never been bigger at the box-office.

-Streep moves easily between large and small films, between comic, musical and dramatic roles.
-Since she turned 50-years-old, ancient for a female film actor, she has showed her age gracefully, grandly and seductively.
+Streep moves easily between large & small films, between comic, musical & dramatic roles.
+Sine she turned 50 years old, ancient for a female film actor, she has showed her age gracefully, grandly & seductively.

 A consummate craftsman, Streep is also, undeniably, a genuine film star.
-This is my favorite part of her story because it happened so late in her career.
-An admired actress for 30 years, she became a surprising box-office draw with The Devil Wears Prada, Mamma Mia!
-(2008, Streep’s highest grossing flick to date), Julie & Julia (2009) and It’s Complicated (2009).
-In the 21st century Streep has become the sort of actor whose name can guarantee a film’s success.
+This is my favorite part of her story because it happened so late on her career.
+An admired actress for 3o years, she became a surprising box-office draw with The Devil Wears Prada, Mamma Mia! ( 2008, Streep’s largest grossing flick to date), Julie & Julia (2009) & It’s Complicated (2009).
+In the 21st century Streep has become the sort of actor whose name can open a film.
 Esteemed since her first films in the 1970s, she is now one of the most beloved movie stars.

-I was initially reluctant to give her my love.
-At the start of her career, I thought her performances were all about technique and they lacked heart.
-Sophie’s Choice (1982), Silkwood (1983) and A Cry In The Dark (1988), as well as the other stuff from that period, seemed to be all about the accents and the wigs, nuanced gestures, high craftsmanship.
-It was as if her audiences were being asked to stand in awe of her remarkable range and her ever changing, fully committed, controlled, calculated character choices and hairstyles.
+I was initially reluctant to give her that love.
+At the start of her career, I thought her performances were all about technique & lacked heart.
+Sophie’s Choice (1982), Silkwood (1983) & A Cry In The Dark (1988) & the other stuff from that period seemed to be all about the accents & the wigs, nuanced gestures, high craftsmanship.
+It was if her audiences were asked to stand on awe of her remarkable range & her ever changing fully committed, controlled, calculated character choices & hairstyles.

-But, then along came She-Devil (1989), Postcards From The Edge (1990) and Death Becomes Her (1992) and suddenly our Streep seemed to tone down the technique and her performances were less intimidating and had gained a lightness.
+But, then along came She-Devil (1989), Postcards From The Edge (1990) & Death Becomes Her (1992) & suddenly Streep seemed to tone down the technique & her performances were less intimidating & had gained a lightness.
 She seemed to be having fun with her characters without being less ambitious, working in unapologetically commercial projects for the entertainment of adults.

-It is not that Streep gave up on her jaw-dropping acting chops or challenging accents and looks.
-One of my favorites of her varied roles is the bored, Italian war-bride farmer’s wife in Clint Eastwood’s underrated Bridges Of Madison County (1995).
-I still like her to break my heart, but Streep shines when she is playful and impish.
-Her formidable timing and technique are well served in comedies and musicals.
-I love that she seems to be enjoying herself.
-She is light as air as the spacey folk singer in A Prairie Home Companion (2006), and as a romantically confused California bakery owner in It’s Complicated, or as the lady fox married to George Clooney in Wes Anderson’s fantastic Fantastic Mr. Fox (2009).
+It is not that Streep gave up on her jaw-dropping acting shops or challenging accents & hairstyles.
+One of my favorites of her varied roles is the bored, Italian war-bride farmer’s wife in the underrated Bridges Of Madison County (1995).
+I still like her to break my heart, but Streep shines when she is playful & impish.
+Streep’s formidable timing & technique are well served in comedies & musicals.
+I like that she seems to be enjoying herself.
+She is light as air as the spacey folk singer in A Prairie Home Companion (2006), a romantically confused California bakery owner in It’s Complicated (2009), or as the lady fox married to George Clooney in Fantastic Mr. Fox (2009).

-My first experience seeing Streep was not on film, but on stage, in The Taming Of The Shrew opposite the much missed Raul Julia at The Public Theatre in 1975.
-In my own NYC era, I also saw Streep in Trelawny Of The Wells by gay writer Arthur Wing Pinero and in Anton Chekhov’s The Cherry Orchard, both at Lincoln Center.
-Streep’s work on stage and her beauty felt inspired, heartfelt and even transcendent.
-Yet, I am such a fan of this current period, now in Streep’s authentic prime.
-Real film stars belong to everyone and that is what has happened to Streep.
+I first time I experienced Streep was not on film, but on stage in The Taming Of The Shrew opposite Raul Julia at The Public Theatre in 1975.
+Her work & her beauty then felt inspired, heartfelt & even transcendent.
+Yet, I am such a fan of this current period, now in her authentic prime.
+Real movie stars belong to everyone & that is what has happened to Streep.
 With nothing left to prove, she has become easy to love.